Bronchial Artery Embolisation (BAE) in Cyprus

 Radiation Risk: Immediate harmful effects such as skin burns, or radiation sickness are rare.
 The radiation dose you receive during the procedure is monitored to prevent this.
 On rare occasions the procedure will have to be stopped if the threshold for immediate harmful effects is reached.
 Increase in lifetime risk of cancer due to radiation per examination is also rare (< 0.001%).

 Dr Zertalis will explain the procedure and ask you to sign a consent form.
 Please feel free to ask any questions that you may have and remember that even at this stage, you can still decide not to go ahead with procedure if you choose to do so.

 Before the procedure

-The procedure is performed under local anaesthetic and sedation if required.
-Relevant bloods test will be undertaken before the procedure and if your blood clotting is abnormal, blood transfusion may be necessary to correct this.
-If you have any concerns about having a blood transfusion, you should discuss these with Dr Zertalis.
+The procedure is performed under local anaesthetic and sedation.
+You will be asked not to eat or drink for 6 hours before the procedure.
+Where necessary a blood test may be required.
 A short and thin plastic tube (cannula) will be placed into a vein in your arm.